idxbroker/customtemplates/README.md

 * Because we are not writing these templates, IDX Broker will not be supporting them.

-* Currently there is no way to restrict a client for getting your template should you offer and removing the template if they leave your dev code.
+* There is no way of removing a template if a client leaves your dev code.

 * Versioning is not completely supported at this time.
-Like I mentioned this is very new and this likely going to prove something we need to re think and work out.

 * IDX Broker will not be involved in any disputes over templates.